The Ideal Membership Problem and Abelian Groups: Solving the IMP

 Now by Lemma~\ref{lem:GB-P'} each $G_i'$ is a \GB.
 Moreover, observe that for all distinct $i$ and $j$ the ideals $\Ideal{G_i'}$ and $\Ideal{G_j'}$ do not share variables.
 Hence, the set of polynomials $G_1'\cup\dots\cup G_s'$ is indeed a \GB\ for $\mb{I}(\Sol(\mc{P}'))$, according to the \lex order. \end{proof}

-\Cref{lem:equivalent} states that checking if a polynomial $p$ is in $\I(\mc{P}')$ is equivalent to checking if the polynomial $p'$ is in $\I(\mc{P}')$.
-The latter can be decided in polynomial time as we can construct a \GB\ for $\I(\mc{P}')$ by Lemma~\ref{lem:GB-L'}.
-This gives the following theorem. \begin{theorem} Let $\Gm$ be a finite multisorted constraint language which is invariant under the affine operation of $\zZ_{p_1^{m_1}},\dots,\zZ_{p_s^{m_s}}$.
-Then $\IMP_d(\Gm)$ is decidable in polynomial time. \end{theorem}
+\Cref{lem:equivalent} states that checking if a polynomial $p$ is in $\I(\mc{P})$ is equivalent to checking if the polynomial $p'$ is in $\I(\mc{P}')$.
+However, the substitution technique used in Lemma \ref{lem:equivalent} may result in a polynomial with exponentially many monomials and hence we only consider polynomials of bounded degree.
+Provided that $G'$ is a \GB\ for $\I(\mc{P}')$ with respect to the \lex order, see Lemma~\ref{lem:GB-L'}, we can test membership of any bounded degree polynomial in polynomial time, this gives us \Cref{thm:main-decision}.